Schemex: Discovering Structural Abstractions from Examples: User Study

+Throughout the workflow, participants did not passively consume system outputs - they actively shaped the schema induction process based on their own goals and domain knowledge.

+At the clustering stage, participants chose which cluster to pursue based on what they wanted to learn.
+P5, analyzing LinkedIn bios, selected a cluster that aligned with her professional interests rather than the largest cluster.
+At the abstraction stage, participants tailored schemas to their needs.
+P12, working with Product Hunt posts, described splitting a broad dimension into ``what the product does'' versus ``why it matters,'' after which \textit{``the examples mapped way more cleanly.''} At the refinement stage, participants used the apply-compare cycle not just to evaluate the schema but to deepen their own understanding, selectively accepting suggestions and re-running generation to test their intuitions.

-\textbf{Ultimately, users were confident in the precision, depth, and actionability of the Schemex schemas.} P3 noted: ``It was just so much more descriptive and aligned with what I hope I would take away if I had a lot of time spent studying this.''
-P5 echoed this confidence regarding her Schemex output: ``I would have been able to write a LinkedIn bio [from it].''
+P2 found that this level of specificity prompted deeper thinking: \textit{``[With Schemex] I found - `this is a thing you do and here's the precise way it manifests.'
+It makes me reflect.''} P3 felt the resulting schema matched what an extended manual study would yield: \textit{``It was just so much more descriptive and aligned with what I hope I would take away if I had a lot of time spent studying this.''}